 Here's the idea, using a simple IF...END_IF:

 IF_ZERO ; The assembler lays down the BNE, then puts operand addr on its own stack, followed by a 1 (or <do_stuff> ; other chosen "compiler-security" number for IF). <do_stuff> ; The code inside the program structure can include additional structures of any and all kinds.
 END_IF ; Assembler pops TOS and gives Err msg if it's not a 1.
 If it is a 1, use the current addr and ; the BNE operand addr from the stack to calc the offset.
 Save the current address in CUR_ADR ; to come back to, then pop the above addr off the stack and go to it (with ORG), and lay down the ; offset.
-Finally, get back to the current addr with ORG CUR_ADR, and resume assembly from here.If there's a mismatch, or if the stack is empty, conditional assembly encounters a line that issues an error message.
+Finally, get back to the current addr with ORG CUR_ADR, and resume assembly from here.If there's a mismatch, or if the stack is empty, conditional assembly encounters a line in the macro definition that issues an error message.
 How user-defined error messages are issued may differ from one assembler to another.
 If the assembler does not offer the option, you could set an EQUate, something like:

 IF STK_DEPTH == 0 ; If there's nothing on the stack, ZZZErr001: ; issue the error message as a label that will show in the .lst file.
 ELSE ; If there is something on the stack, IF <condition> ; see if it's the right "compiler-security" number.
 If it's not, ZZZErr001: ; issue the same error message as above, indicating the problem.
 ENDI ENDIand then in the .lst (list) file, at the end (because of the initial Z's), you can quickly see the errors, along with the addresses (assuming it doesn't allow using the line number).
 The labels need to be unique.
 If the assembler allows labels to start after the first column (which I wish they all would), you can indent appropriately: